mandugo/mandugo.github.io/content/posts/siliconRadarCode.md

 baudRate = 1000000; % 1e6 for clarity
 ```
 Next, select the serial port where the board is connected from the obtained list and create a serial port object with a specified baud rate for communication speed.
 The code configures essential parameters for the serial connection, including the number of data bits per character frame, parity checking type, the number of stop bits, and a timeout setting for read operations.
 Finally, it defines the end-of-line character sequence for the data transmission, ensuring proper data handling and communication with the connected device.
-> [!NOTE]
-> The termination command is given by the board's protocol, which is linked in the following section.
+> **Note:** The termination command is given by the board's protocol, which is linked in the following section.

 ```matlab
 % Choose the serial port (e.g., second port in the list)